 “They suck up the skin and iron it out,” explains LaTrenta.
-“They cost around $100-150 per session and require 1-2 sessions a week for ten weeks before you start seeing results.
+“They cost around $100-150 per session and require one or two sessions a week for ten weeks before you start seeing results.
 But I’ve had success using endermology machines — when combined with diet, exercise, and hydration.”

-The main downside of this approach is that you must continue with the treatments in order to maintain the look of smoother skin.
+The main downside of this approach is that you must continue regular treatments in order to maintain smoother skin.

 “These devices, which go by names such as Vanquish, Triactive, and VelaSmooth, are mainly for laser treatments that cost roughly $200 per session,” according to LaTrenta.
 Some combine pressure with laser light.

-Because Class 1 and 2 treatments are noninvasive and cumulative it often takes months to see results.
+As Class 1 and 2 treatments are noninvasive and cumulative, it often takes months to see results.
 On the plus side, however, there’s no downtime whatsoever with them.

-Class 3 devices are surgical tools used to cut the septae holding the fat into position and then kill the fat cells.
+Class 3 devices are surgical tools that cut the septae, holding the fat into position, and then kill the fat cells.
 They are generally considered to be minimally-invasive.

 Following the procedure, patients have one week of downtime, during which they’ll start seeing results.
-They’ll also need to wear a compression garment for the next 4-6 weeks, at which point the final results will be evident.
+They’ll also need to wear a compression garment for the next four to six weeks, at which point the final results will be evident.

-Except again, the results aren’t quite permanent.
-“Most patients find that a Cellulaze treatment lasts them 5-10 years,” says Russo, “but it can sometimes be less than that because the septae can reform.”
+Again, the results aren’t quite permanent.
+“Most patients find that a Cellulaze treatment lasts them five to ten years,” says Russo, “but it can sometimes be less than that because the septae can reform.”

 LaTrenta often combines Cellulaze with SmartLipo laser sessions to treat dents or dimples in the skin by removing excess fat and relocating it to fill those indentations.
 “It’s a multipronged, multifaceted approach,” says LaTrenta.